 Our growth plans are hugely ambitious, and we’re uniquely well-positioned – geographically, demographically and economically – to realise a sustainable and thriving future.
+Swindon is a thriving town, consistently ranked highly compared to cities across the country and we are constantly working to improve the town for its residents and businesses.
 With major investment in schools and educational establishments, a competitively-priced local housing market and a wealth of leisure facilities, green spaces and things to do.

 Swindon is not just a place of work – many of our employees choose to live in the town because of the quality of lifestyle.
 The borough of Swindon is not just the town itself, but also encompasses many charming villages and historic market towns.

 The average cost of a house in Swindon is £253,620 (2022), making it very affordable compared to other South West towns and cities.
 We have several new build developments in the town, including Wichelstowe housing development and Tadpole Garden Village.

 We are also managing a development programme of 300 new affordable homes, involving exciting neighbourhood regeneration opportunities.

 The employment rate in Swindon is 80.3%, higher than the national rate of 75.3%.
 Many organisations have a large head office presence in the town, including Nationwide Building Society, Zurich, Intel, Npower, WHSmith, National Trust and the UK research councils.

 The borough has 64 primary schools and 13 secondary schools (as of January 2019), including the most recent Great Western Academy, which opened in September 2018.